gbrlsnchs/connpool/README.md

 if err != nil {
 	// handle error
 }
-conn.Close() // if there is enough space in the pool, it goes back in order to be reused
+conn.Close() // gets stored in the pool if there is enough space, otherwise truly closes the connection

 fmt.Println(p.Cap())   // prints "100"
 fmt.Println(p.Len())   // prints "1"